As with any medication, Viagra and other erectile dysfunction medications aren’t guaranteed to work for everyone.

-Without proper arousal the medication will simply not take effect.
+Without proper sexual arousal the medication will simply not take effect.
 Try to make sure you are receiving stimulation that works for you; whether it’s visual or from touch, scent or taste, you need to feel naturally turned on.

-Don’t eat before taking Viagra, Levitra, or Spedra
+Don’t eat before taking Viagra, vardenafil, or Spedra

-Many men make the mistake of taking Viagra, Levitra, or Spedra after a meal.
+Many men make the mistake of taking Viagra, vardenafil, or Spedra after a meal.
 This can impede the absorption of the drugs, making them only marginally effective.
 You should wait at least 2 hours after eating before taking the tablets so you can experience their full effect.
 Avoid eating fatty foods or drinking sour fruits, particularly grapefruit, as these may affect efficacy.

 But if sex is a night-time activity for you, it may not be much of an issue.
-Simply have a meal late in the day, take your medication a few hours later, and then just wait the required time before you plan to have sex.
+Simply have your evening meal, take your medication a few hours later, and then just wait the required time before you plan to have sex.
 This leads us to our next point:

 Give yourself an hour

-The medication takes a while to enter your system and reach its peak effect, and the time varies from Viagra to Spedra, Levitra, and Cialis.
+The medication takes a while to enter your system and reach its peak effect, and the time varies from Viagra to Spedra, vardenafil, and Cialis.
 By waiting at least the required amount of time you will be giving yourself the best chance of achieving a full erection.

 This also gives you and your partner time to get into the mood.
 Why not ease into the interlude by touching and kissing, lying down together, or even watching a sexy film.
 As the medication takes effect you can focus on foreplay leading up to sex, and this can make the experience less rushed and more enjoyable overall.

 If your medication doesn’t work the first time, or even the first few times, don’t lose hope.
 It is recommended that you try the prescribed dosage at least 8 times to gauge its effectiveness.
 Your doctor can guide you as to how long you should continue with this initial dosage before considering any change to your medication.

 Increased dosage or different ED medicine